Understanding UPS Ground Saver: How It Works and Where to Drop Off

 • Any official UPS facility

-Even if a USPS tracking number appears on the label, do not drop the package at a USPS location.
+UPS Ground Saver packages must always go to UPS first.
+Even with a USPS tracking number on the label, don't drop the package at a USPS location.
 Doing so can result in:

 • The package being disposed of

-• Loss of shipment
+• Loss of the shipment

 • Voided carrier liability